Glin228/MLP-STH/README.md

 $ ./linux_x64
 ```
 ## Music
-- "She is Yound She is Beautiful She is Next" by Perturbator
+- "She is Young She is Beautiful She is Next" by Perturbator
 - "Determination" by Toby Fox
 - Painkiller OST - Bear Me The Light